JamesGlare/Neural-Net-LabView-DLL/README.md

 All methods can be turned on and off dynamically during the training.
 All hyperparameters can always be changed during the training.

-And finally, I added Mixture Density Capability to deal with one-to-many-style inverse problems.
+And finally, I added <b>Mixture Density</b> Capability to deal with one-to-many-style inverse problems.

 Currently I apply this to "inverse-holography".
 More about that below..